 So, what’s the worst that could happen?

 Sure, the theory’s fine and dandy.
-What are the risks you need take into account, though, when writing multilingual and multi-regional copy?
+What are the risks you need take into account, though, when writing copy for international websites?
 Well, if you use the wrong term, potential customers will not find what they are looking for.
 Hence, your bounce rate will increase.
 Obviously, your conversion rates will suffer as a consequence.

 It’s an easy trap to fall into.
 Years ago, Joost helped a company to rank number one in Belgium for the Dutch word koelkast (refrigerator).
 One of Belgium’s official languages is Flemish, a variation of Dutch.
 Surprisingly, the company hardly converted.
 Turns out, the word koelkast is mostly used in the Netherlands.
 In Belgium, many consumers searched for the word frigo, which Flemish borrows from French!

 Let’s look at an example case: the word vest.
 To keep things relatively simple, I’ll stick to Dutch, British English and American English.
 In this way, I can stress the importance of both multilingual and multi-regional variations.

 An American vest is a British waistcoat.
 A British vest is called a tank-top or a-shirt in America.
 Incidentally, a tank-top is also a piece of clothing in the UK.
 Americans, however, call that a sweater vest.
 To top it off, the Dutch vest is either a cardigan or a hoodie with a zipper.
 Feeling confused?
 Don’t sweat it, whatever vest you’re wearing.
 Few examples are as complicated as this.
 Just know that veste means something different altogether in French and Spanish as well.

 SEO copywriting for international sites: What can I do?